By Dr J Floor Anthoni (2007)

 sieves the water for food.

-small mussels that form dense patches on the shore, serving as food for
+are very small mussels that form dense patches on the shore, serving as

-many predators like the oyster borer and purple shore crab.
-Flea mussels
+food for many predators like the oyster borer, purple shore crab and sea

 f221825: greenlipped mussels (Perna canaliculus) or